Crawley v Pompey: Away-Day Guide

 There is a bar at the stadium called the Redz Bar, which usually admits away supporters but is likely to be very full.

-The nearest pub to the ground is the Half Moon, Brighton Road, Crawley RH10 6SZ, which serves food and has real ale and Sky television.
+The nearest pub to the ground is the Half Moon, pictured right, Brighton Road, Crawley RH10 6SZ, which serves food and has real ale and Sky tv.

 To find these pubs, come out of the stadium car park entrance and turn right back to the main roundabout.